-Microsoft Australia increases cloud pricing
+Microsoft Australia increases Azure cloud pricing

 Microsoft Australia will increase Azure prices by eight per cent as of 1 January 2019, according to an email sent to local partners and seen by ARN.

-This is not unexpected as Microsoft had already announced similar changes in New Zealand, as reported by sister publication Reseller News.
+This is not unexpected as Microsoft had already announced similar changes in New Zealand, which saw prices increase nine per cent from 1 December, as reported by sister publication Reseller News.

-At the time, ARN contacted Microsoft, it said it had not increased prices in Australia but regularly assess the market to ensure global alignment.
+At the time, ARN contacted Microsoft, it said it had not increased prices in Australia but regularly assesses the market to ensure global alignment.

 Now, a spokesperson for Microsoft has told ARN that the newly increased pricing will not apply to consumer software or consumer cloud services.